tweag/cooked-validators/README.md

   logic, in order to turn one sequence of transactions into many sequences that might be useful test cases.

-If you're interested in a one-stop-shop solution to writing Cardano smart contracts, `cooked-validators` is probably not for you.
 The library is geared specifically towards testing and auditing (already existing) on-chain code.

 You are free to copy, modify, and distribute `cooked-validators` under the terms of the MIT license.
 We provide `cooked-validators` as a research prototype under